chao-tic/chao-tic.github.io/_drafts/tls.markdown

 So far we've been hand waving the term thread specific context, so what really is this context thing?

-Different platforms have different names for it, for Linux and glibc this is called Thread Control Block (TCB), on Windows it's called [Thread Information Block](https://en.wikipedia.org/wiki/Win32_Thread_Information_Block) (TIB) or Thread Environment Block (TEB).
+Different platforms have different names for it, for Linux and glibc, this is called Thread Control Block (TCB), on Windows it's called [Thread Information Block](https://en.wikipedia.org/wiki/Win32_Thread_Information_Block) (TIB) or Thread Environment Block (TEB).

 We will focus on TCB in this post, for more information about TIB/TEB, see the first part of Ken Johnson's excellent [blog series](http://www.nynaeve.net/?p=180) on Windows TLS.